-As many as 16 million online accounts have been compromised after cybercriminals hijacked computer networks, according to Germany’s Internet security
+As many as 16 million online accounts have been compromised after cybercriminals hijacked computer networks, according to Germany’s Internet security agency.

 Germany’s Federal Office for Information Security, or BSI, reveals it discovered the security breach after analyzing botnets.
 Botnets are computer networks that host malware.
 The breach left user names and passwords vulnerable, with more than half the hacked accounts ending in “.de,” which is the Internet country code for Germany.